 We ask that you use the main glass doors in the new section of our building on Sunday mornings.
 However, most entry ways around the building will be open for your convenience.

 Is childcare provided during worship services?

-Yes, both our 8am & 10:30am services have nursery care for children five and younger.
+Yes, our 10:30am service has nursery care for children five and younger.
 Typically on the third Sunday of each month a worship service called Worshiphouse Kids for grades 2-7 in our Chapel is provided during the 10:30am service.

 Where is the nursery care located?